intel-lab-lkp/linux/Documentation/admin-guide/nfs/nfsd-admin-interfaces.rst

 Note that the rpc server requires the caller to serialize addition and removal of listening sockets, and startup and shutdown of the server.
-For nfsd this is done using nfsd_mutex.
+For nfsd this is done using nfsd_info.mutex in struct nfsd_net, which is called config_mutex.